Choosing the right career or opting for a career change can be daunting as well as incredibly exciting.

 To venture into a new career, with promise and enthusiasm could be the best decision you will ever make but sometimes we find it difficult to find the best direction for our lifestyles, personalities, goals, and skills.

 There are plenty of jobs suited to us, most of us have the skills needed for a lot of general jobs, some, of course, require more skill such as jobs within medicine, law, and teaching or more niche jobs but depending on your strengths and weaknesses you can easily find a new direction.

-Sometimes it is difficult to realize what our skills are.
-We may know what we are trained in and the qualifications we have, we probably know some of our strengths and weaknesses but it’s a good start to ask people close to you to give you their honest opinions on your best and worst attributes which can help you determine a better path.
+Sometimes it is difficult to realize what our skills are to decide the career path.
+We may know what we are trained in and the qualifications we have, we probably know some of our strengths and weaknesses, but it’s a good start to ask people close to you to give you their honest opinions on your best and worst attributes which can help you determine a better path.

-If they tell you that you work well independently and have a good eye for new opportunities you could look at working on going into business yourself and working out what could be a good option for you based on any business ideas.
+If they tell you that you work well independently and have a good eye for new opportunities you could look at work ongoing into business yourself and working out what could be a good option for you based on any business ideas.